 picture, taken in Texas about 1899.

-His picture appeared on thousands of postcards, indicating his horns were 9 feet 6 inches
+His picture appeared for many years on postcards, indicating his horns were 9 feet 6 inches

-If this is true, he would be the known world's record for a Texas Longhorn steer.
+If this was true, he would be the known world's record for a Texas Longhorn

 It isn't true, so let's have a closer look at the story of Champion.

 From the late 1890's up until 1902 perhaps the most well-known

 steer in the country was a pale red to brown in color steer named Champion.
 Born in 1890

 near the Rio Grande in south Texas, his picture was reproduced on numerous postcards and